priyanshu-kun/UNDO-GIT/README.md

 # UNDO-GIT
- Here you will get some command to save your code and your life using git
+ Here you will get some command to save your code and your life while using git